 6. Monitor Low Temperatures

-7. Take Precaution With Heating Equipment
+7. Be Safe With Your Heating Equipment

 The winter months see an increase in fires caused by heating equipment.
 In fact, half of all home-heating fires occur between December and February.